Calmquist/calmquist.github.io/_posts/2023-05-15-bind-spirit.md

 _Default:_ Bind Spirit-4; cannot exceed Bind Spirit.

 If you have the Spectral Surge (Pyramid #3/99, p.
 5) ability, you can use it in conjunction with Bind Spirit.
-Use the worse range penalties and smaller area for both abilities when used this way.
+Use the worse range penalties and smaller area for both abilities when used this way, and make a single roll against this technique for both abilities.

 Spectral Surge does not become "sticky" when this technique is used with Spirit Trap.

 ## Unbreakable Bonds
 **Hard**